Skip to main content Skip to footer

 Business environment

-In the World Bank’s Governance Indicators—a set of indicators assessing corruption levels, regulatory environment, political stability, and the rule of law—Colombia’s performance has been relatively stable over the past decade.
-Indicators measuring political stability and security have improved, while those for the rule of law have weakened.
+According to the World Bank’s Governance Indicators – a set of metrics measuring, among other things, corruption levels, regulatory quality, political stability and the rule of law – Colombia’s overall performance has remained relatively stable over the past decade.

 EKN’s policy

 EKN has classified Colombia in country risk category 4 (on a scale from 0 to 7) since 2006.
-Standard risk assessment applies to transactions with the Ministry of Finance, other public buyers, banks, and companies.
-This means that there are no predefined restrictions on guarantees, and transactions are evaluated on their own merits without specific requirements or conditions.
+Normal risk assessment applies to transactions with the Ministry of Finance, other public buyers, banks, and companies.
+This means that there are no pre-determined restrictions on the issuance of guarantees and that transactions are assessed on their own merits, without special requirements or conditions.

 EKN’s commitment and experience

 Colombia is one of EKN’s larger markets in Latin America.
-Guarantees are primarily focused on city bus projects in several of the country’s major cities and the transport sector more broadly.
-In addition, there is also exposure to a large power project.
-Remaining commitments are linked to the mining sector and the pulp and paper industry.
+The guarantees are mainly concentrated in urban bus projects in some of the country’s major cities and in the transport sector more broadly.
+In addition, there is exposure to a major power project.
+The remaining commitments stem from the mining sector, the healthcare sector, and the pulp and paper industry.

-Over the past five years, EKN has issued guarantees in an average of 35 transactions per year.
-Overall, payment experience has been positive, although delays have historically occurred in transactions involving municipal buyers.
+Over the past five years, EKN has issued guarantees for an average of just over 30 transactions per year.
+Overall, the payment record is good, although delays in transactions involving municipal buyers have occurred historically.

 Learn more about exporting to Colombia